ncbi/vadr/documentation/advbuild.md

 CM for a VADR model because the coordinates of all of the features in the existing model info file are with respect to the KY654518 sequence.
-If the reference positions change, then the model info file coordinates would need to be updated correspondingly.
+If the reference positions change, then the model info file coordinates would need to be updated accordingly.

 ```
 $VADRINFERNALDIR/cmbuild -n KY654518 --verbose --noss --noh3pri --Egcmult 1.63645 --hand KY654518.2.cm KY654518.2.stk